hyperfinitism/snpguest/README.md

 ```

 ### Building for Azure Confidential VMs
-On Azure CVMs with AMD SEV-SNP, the paravisor fetches the report from AMD-SP once at VM boot time, and stores it in the vTPM NV index.
-The native `/dev/sev-guest` interface is hidden from the guest OS, so the guest OS must retrieve the report from the vTPM NV index using the `--platform` flag, which is available only in builds compiled with the `hyperv` feature.
+On Azure CVMs with AMD SEV-SNP, the native `/dev/sev-guest` interface is hidden from the guest OS.
+Build `snpguest` with the `hyperv` feature and use the `--openhcl` flag to request a fresh attestation report through the OpenHCL paravisor.
+The command supplies the 64 bytes from `$REQUEST_FILE` (or the bytes generated by `--random`) to OpenHCL through the vTPM, then reads the resulting report from the vTPM NV index.

 ```bash
 git clone https://github.com/virtee/snpguest